VishMur/Food-Finder/README.md

 # Food-Finder
-A project with data science to explain the food desert and wastage crisis, Machine Learning to identify wasted food that is good to eat, and a Website allowing volunteers to transport food to food deserts.
+A project with data science to explain the food desert and wastage crisis, machine learning to identify wasted food that is good to eat, and a Website allowing volunteers to transport food to food deserts.

 # Deployed Solution
 https://food-finder.streamlit.app/